bakrianoo/fastapi-ignite/DEVELOPER-GUIDE.md

 ### Enabling and Disabling the Scheduler

-Rankyx  FastAPI Boilerplate  allows you to control whether the APScheduler runs or not using several methods:
+FastAPI-Ignite FastAPI Boilerplate  allows you to control whether the APScheduler runs or not using several methods:

 #### Environment Configuration